wicked-smart/Generative-AI/README.md

 # Generative-AI
-new line in the README.md
+oold line in the README.md about this new Pull Request!